sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 >> has been used to generate this figure.

 According to Figure 6 above, you can see that the posterior times "agree" with the prior for nodes 19, 18, 17, and 16.
-This means that th eposterior density is contained within the prior density.
+This means that the posterior density is contained within the prior density.
 For nodes 15, 13, and 11, however, there is some conflict between the prior and the posterior densities.
-For nodes 14 and 12, there is **substantial** conflict between the prior and the posterior: in both cases, the molecular data (together with the clock model) suggest the node age is much older than the implied by the calibrations.
-This highlights the problems in construction of fossil calibrations!
+For nodes 14 and 12, there is a **substantial** conflict between the prior and the posterior: in both cases, the molecular data
+(together with the clock model) suggest the node age is much older than the one implied by the calibrations.
+This highlights the problems in construction of fossil calibrations that we have discussed during the lecture.

-Remember that fossil calibartions represent the palaentologists's best guess about the age of a node.
+Remember that fossil calibrations represent the palaentologists's best guess about the age of a node.
 For instance, the caliration for the human-chimp ancestor is `B(0.75, 0.10, 0.01, 0.20)`.
-Thereforem the calibration is a uniform distribution between 7.5 and 10 million years.
+Therefore, the calibration is a uniform distribution between 7.5 and 10 million years.
 The bounds of this calibration are soft, which means that there is a probability that the bound can be violated.
 In this case, the probabilities are 1% for the minimum bound (0.75) and 20% for the maximum bound (0.10).
 The bound probabilities are asymmetrical because they reflect the nature of the fossil information.
 Minimum bounds are usually set with confidence because they are based on the age of the oldest fossil specimen of a clade.
-For instance, the minimum of 7.5 Ma is based on the age of _Sahelanthropus tchadensis_, which is regarded as the oldest fossil within the human lineage.
+For instance, the minimum of 7.5 Ma is based on the age of _†Sahelanthropus tchadensis_, which is regarded as the oldest fossil within the human lineage.
 On the other hand, establishing maximum bounds is very difficult, as absence of fossils for certain clades cannot be interpreted as evidence that the clade in question did not exist for a particular geological time.
-Our maximum here of 10 million years represents the palaentologist's informed guess about the likely oldest age of the clade.
-Nevertheless, a larger probability (20%) compared to the one used with the minimum is given to the maximum bound to allow for the fact that the node age could be older.
+Our maximum here of 10 million years represents the palaentologists's informed guess about the likely oldest age of the clade.
+Nevertheless, a larger probability (20%) compared to the one used with the minimum (10%) is given to the maximum bound to allow for the fact that the node age could be older.
 The conflict between the prior and the
 posterior seen in Figure 6 above are proof of this conflict.